Andrew Hastie: China

-Climate change
+Environment and climate change

+Arguing in favour of "the sovereignty of local communities to make decisions about how they conserve and develop their environment", Hastie opposed the dredging of the Point Grey Marina but supported the investment of $3 million by the Environment Restoration Fund to protect Carnaby's black cockatoo, a native bird endemic to Southwest Australia and currently listed as endangered due to loss of habitat.

 Hastie has been a vocal critic of Australia's net-zero emissions policy.
-He argues that the 2050 net-zero target is being made in “the name of climate alarmism”.

-In September 2025, following the release of Australia's first National Climate Risk Assessment, which highlighted severe and far-reaching social and economic consequences of climate change, Hastie has threatened to resign from the Coalition frontbench if the Liberal Party commits to the net-zero emissions target.
+He argues that the 2050 net-zero target is being made in "the name of climate alarmism".
+Hastie has publicly opposed the Paris Agreement on reducing greenhouse gas emissions, and the National Energy Guarantee (NEG).
+He made it clear in August 2018 that he did not support the NEG as it existed at the time.
+He cited issues including unclear assurances of energy affordability and energy related risks to national security as his reasons for opposing the policies.
+In September 2025, following the release of Australia's first National Climate Risk Assessment, which highlighted severe and far-reaching social and economic consequences of climate change, Hastie threatened to resign from the Coalition frontbench if the Liberal Party committed to the net-zero emissions target.

 Immigration

-Hastie has made frequent comments regarding migration to Australia, including some that have been interpreted as critical of Liberal Party leader Sussan Ley and her leadership.
-In 2025 he became one of a number of prominent politicians including UK Prime Minister Keir Starmer to have used a phrase perceived to have been derived from the line "strangers in our own country" from the "Rivers of Blood" speech made by British politician and writer Enoch Powell.
-It was part of a wider claim by Hastie that the rise in migration is responsible for the increase in housing prices and a declining quality of life in Australia.
+In 2018, Hastie supported calls for white South African farmers to be resettled in Australia.
+Hastie then headlined at a rally in 2019, along with fellow Liberal MP Ian Goodenough, in support of the farmers.
+Hastie has made frequent comments regarding migration to Australia, including some that have been interpreted as critical of former Liberal Party leader Sussan Ley and her leadership.
+In 2025, he used the phrase "strangers in our own country", popularised by conservative British politician Enoch Powell in his controversial 1968 "Rivers of Blood" speech; Hastie used the phrase as part of a claim that migration had been responsible for increasing housing prices and declining quality of life in Australia.